 The 75 metre YS 7512 marks the largest support vessel ever built by Damen Yachting.
 The custom project was signed in 2019 and is expected to accompany an 100 metre plus superyacht.
 Sporting a grey hull and orange boot stripe, she was launched in Vlissingen, the Netherlands with an entirely in-house design.
 Key numbers include a 12.6 metre beam and volume of 1900GT.
 She has the capacity to accommodate 45 people and features a helicopter hangar, a vast array of marine gear and additional tenders and toys.Read More/75m custom Damen Yachting support vessel delivered and named

 Shadow boats: 10 of the coolest superyacht support vessels

 Superyacht support vessels are an increasingly popular way of extending the yachting experience, whether they are used as a floating helipad, tender garage or accommodation for specialist staff.
-We take a look at some of the finest examples from around the world...
+Ahead of the Explorer Yachts Summit panel on the recipe for a successful support vessel, we take a look at some of the finest examples from around the world...